GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 => "red"
 {% endhighlight %}

-The code above is similar than previous code, we added a function that will always fail (at least since we define Blargh class), we also added some options like 'with_fallback' and 'with_cool_of_time'.
-The 'with_fallback' defines a custom fallback when something is going wrong and 'with_cool_of_time' defines a timer to turn to yellow, don't be afraid with this, Stoplight has a nice documentation and you can see many examples at project [page][stoplight].
+The code above is similar than previous, we added a function that will always fail (at least since we define Blargh class), we also added some customizations like 'with_fallback' and 'with_cool_of_time'.
+The 'with_fallback' defines a custom fallback when something is going wrong and 'with_cool_of_time' defines a timer to turn to yellow.
+Don't be afraid with this, Stoplight has a nice documentation and you can see many examples at project [page][stoplight].

-When we have a huge application with multiple instances this code don't work well because Stoplight uses memory by default, but this gem already has a solution to this.
+When we have a huge application with multiple instances this code don't work well because Stoplight uses memory by default to store light statuses, but this gem already has a solution to this problem.
 We can use Redis to share lights statuses between instances.
-To do this we need to create a file at config/initializers add the following code into stoplight.rb
+To do this we need to create a file at config/initializers and add the following code into the created file.

 {% highlight bash %}
  ~/projects/ruby/blog touch config/initializers/stoplight.rb